 The Calvinist teachers on the other hand believe God is ultimately responsible for salvation.
 This upholds His sovereignty while taking the weight off the person and making it entirely of grace including the gift of faith to believe (God sovereignly draws His elect to Himself).
 God is given all the glory for doing the saving.
 This would be great news if it applied to ALL people but it doesn’t.
 It only applies to a few called “the elect” or “a remnant.”
 This is just as subjective as the Arminian paradigm.
 One never quite knows if he/she is among the elect.
 One can feel like a Christian, do all the works to prove to themselves they really are the elect but in the end it creates the same angst and lack of assurance.

-This view also puts unimaginable uncertainty upon the believer because the certainty of oneself or one’s loved ones being “elected” is never attainable.
+This view also puts unimaginable uncertainty upon the believer because the assurance of oneself or one’s loved ones being “elected” is never attainable.

 The name Jesus means “God Saves”…